Getting started

 .
 For more information about the Quicklime project,

-the contents of Concrete files.
-This utility was made available when you
+of Concrete files.
+This tool was installed as a Python script when you

 installed concrete-python

-, so you can use it in any directory.
+, so you can use it from any directory.
 Below is some

 example usage.
 For further usage, use the script’s --help